 Like all things that spark debate, Chevrolet’s emoji press release did one thing very well – it boosted the brand’s visibility on social media, drawing attention to the reveal of the 2016 Chevrolet Cruze.
 And though unexpected, it wasn’t the first time a brand has used emoji to engage customers on social networks.

 Consumers in the US are now able to order a Domino’s pizza by tweeting either the hashtag #EasyOrder or the pizza emoji to the @Dominos account.

 Now, we know what you’re thinking – what about toppings?
 And no, there isn’t an emoji for every single one.
 Instead, customers need to register an Easy Order account on the Domino’s website with details of their pizza preferences; which they use when they order by tweet.

 In a move to drive awareness on social media, the WWF is using animal emoji characters to engage audiences in the protection of endangered species.
 Simple yet effective, this initiative capitalizes on the visual appeal and widespread use of emoji.

 As for emoji themselves, their existence is in no danger.
 In fact, they constitute a fast-growing trend that many believe will never let up.
 Last month, MailChimp revealed that it has delivered 1.4 billion emoji characters to inboxes since introducing support for the picture language in February.

 Reacting to Chevrolet’s emoji press release, this article on wired.com argues that the characters are for “augmenting, not replacing, written language.”
-This is true; emoji should not and cannot replace words.
-But having already won over the vast majority of social media users, they are becoming a favored communication method for a significant number of brands, too.
+This is true, emoji should not and cannot replace words.
+But already winning over the vast majority of social media users; they are becoming a favored communication method for a significant number of brands, too.